Introduction

 How to Incorporate Skim Milk into Your Diet

-1. In Beverages: Use skim milk in your coffee, tea, or smoothies for a creamy but low-calorie addition.
+1. In Beverages: Use it in your coffee, tea, or smoothies for a creamy but low-calorie addition.

-2. In Cooking: Substitute skim milk in recipes like soups, sauces, or casseroles to reduce fat content.
+2. In Cooking: Substitute it in recipes like soups, sauces, or casseroles to reduce fat content.

-3. In Baking: Skim milk works well in pancakes, muffins, and bread, providing moisture without extra fat.
+3. In Baking: It works well in pancakes, muffins, and bread, providing moisture without extra fat.

 4. As a Drink: Enjoy it on its own as a refreshing, nutrient-packed beverage.